ezEngine/docs-src/pages/docs/graphics/shaders/shader-render-state.md

 # Shader Render State

-The state of the [rendering pipeline (TODO)](../render-pipeline-overview.md) can only be set through [shaders (TODO)](shaders-overview.md).
+The state of the [rendering pipeline (TODO)](../render-pipeline-overview.md) can only be set through [shaders](shaders-overview.md).
 There is no way to change its state other than to select a shader which includes that specific state.

 Use [shader permutations](shader-permutation-variables.md) to create variants of a shader.
 Each variant may incorporate a different render state.
 By setting shader permutation variables at runtime, you select the specific shader variant (permutation) and thus also get its render state.